performant-software/Neatline/README.md

       - Best for scholaraly projects where the portability and structural integrity of data is of a premium.
     * _Cons_
       - Requires basic knowledge of web hosting environments, MySQL administration, and web-based software installation.
-      - Although Omeka and Neatline are easy to install and configure, Geoserver (the optional open-source geospatial server that makes it possible to use .tiff images as base layers) is a complex piece of software that can be comparatively difficult deploy.
+      - Geoserver (the optional open-source geospatial server that makes it possible to use .tiff images as base layers) is a complex piece of software that can be comparatively difficult deploy.